Prince Charles in Newfoundland to start Canadian tour

 Trudeau said Canadians don’t want constitutional change and have other priorities.

+Overall, the antiroyal movement in Canada is minuscule, meaning that Charles will almost certainly be king of Canada one day.
+One reason is that abolishing the monarchy would mean changing the constitution.
+That’s an inherently risky undertaking, given how delicately it is engineered to unite a nation of 34 million that embraces English-speakers, French-speakers, indigenous tribes and a constant flow of new immigrants.

-Most Canadians are indifferent to the monarchy, even though the queen is their titular head of state and is portrayed on their coins and stamps,
+Most Canadians are indifferent to the monarchy, even though the queen is their titular head of state and is portrayed on their coins and stamps, and has visited them 22 times as head of state.

+“The Queen asked me to express her best wishes in this special year and her express her deep affection for Canada and all Canadians.
+Throughout her life since her first visit to Canada in 1951, her majesty became very attached to Canada,” Charles said.